ibo-najjar/Musea/MUSEA_OVERVIEW.md

    audit permission strings, host Privacy Policy + Terms publicly, create a demo review account, capture screenshots, and run a TestFlight beta.

----

-## On the Roadmap: Smart Auto-Organization v2

-Today, auto-filing picks one topic from a fixed list and matches galleries by exact title — so the AI is invisible, galleries the user creates never get auto-filled, and near-duplicate buckets ("Tech" vs "Technology") appear.

-The redesign (fully specced, not yet built) makes filing **embedding-based**:
-- New saves are matched to *your existing galleries* by meaning and filed silently (with an undoable "Filed in ___" toast).
-- When enough unsorted-but-related items accumulate, a **Suggested gallery** appears inline for you to Approve or Dismiss.
-- One unified gallery pool — the galleries you name become the taxonomy the AI works within.

-This is the feature that makes the "auto-organized" promise actually true.

----

 ## Tech Stack (for reference)

 Expo / React Native · Expo Router · Convex backend · Better Auth (Apple +